hardisj/erinsaudiocorner/content/english/loudspeakers/Klipsch_Forte_IV.md

 Under their advisement, I listened to these speakers using a [Parasound HINT-6](https://shopjustaudio.com/products/parasound-hint-6-halo-integrated-amplifier-new?sca_ref=1114633.NapgkxGXoR) (note: affiliate link) which was recommended to me by a Klipsch dealer.

-Look, the simple story here is I do not like this speaker.
-I do not care for how it sounds for a number of reasons but to name a few:
-1) the numerous resonances throughout the low/midrange thanks to standing waves and/or port (notably, the two at ~120Hz and ~160Hz made lower male vocals very, very "boomy") (what appears to be a cone breakup mode ~600Hz).
-2) Very poor directivity control.
-As one driver hands off to the other (i.e., woofer to midrange), the crossover network does not make for a smooth integration off-axis which results in strong room coloration and very poor timbre matching from the direct (on-axis) sound to that of the reflected (off-axis) sound; muddying up not only the tonality but also causing the images in the soundstage to move about in a non-cohesive way.
-3) The midrange dip from 100-400Hz tends to make male and female vocal fundamentals sound "thin" but are juxtaposed with the aforementioned resonances.
-4) Little to no bass, even in room against a wall (as evidenced via my in-room measurements).

-I know there is a core group of people who like this speaker.
-I'm not in that group.
-If you like it, don't let my words discourage you.
-Rather, use this data as a guide to help you understand *what it is* you like about this speaker, in the same manner I used it to help me identify things I did not like when I auditioned them.
+I did some research after I listened to and measured these speakers.
+I found this quote on [Klipsch's product page](https://www.klipsch.com/blog/klipsch-notes-forte-iv-loudspeaker-q-a) noteworthy:
+> And of course, steep slope networks.
+Continuing the work of Paul W Klipsch, minimizing the interference band between drivers, the network of the Forte IV follows the form like the Heresy IV and Cornwall IV.
+One thing to note is this is a network, not a crossover.
+Mr. Klipsch made sure the difference was understood.
+A network not only provides crossover frequencies but also provides gain adjustments for the drivers, equalization of the drivers, and then adjusts the components of the network in order to provide maximum gain at the acoustic crossover.
+And that beyond acoustic crossover, there is a minimum to zero amplitude to affect the frequency response.”

+While the high-pass filters are indeed "steep" slopes (relatively speaking), the low-pass filters are *not*.
+Both the midwoofer and the midrange show evidence of shallow low-pass slopes, something that makes itself evident in the nearfield data and contrasts the quoted portion regarding "*...there is a minimum to zero amplitude to affect the frequency response*":
+1) the directivity dip in the 800Hz to 2kHz region
+2) compression data visible by the 1dB compression at 102dB at about 700Hz.
+Now, to be fair, this isn't the end of the world...
+BUT given many will likely lean into these speakers output-wise, it's worth noting that this is indeed a limitation in output capability as the response is altered as the volume changes.

+I found that the best placement for these speakers in my room was with them moved out from the rear wall by about 3 feet.
+Placing them closer to the wall actually resulted in less bass, to my surprise.

+The soundstage width on these speakers was really quite pleasant.
+It really seemed noticeably wider than with the Heresy IV speakers I had reviewed recently, though, the data doesn't show a striking difference.
+However, when comparing the beamwidth, you can see that in the 500-1kHz region there are points where the Forte IV's horizontal radiation pattern is about ±20° wider than that of the Heresy IV.

+The overall tonality of this speaker wasn't terrible to my ears but could use some work.
+If anything, and it sounds atypical of the standard "Klipsch sound", I would say these speakers are a bit too subdued in the upper midrange/lower treble (2kHz to 4kHz area).
+However, as evidenced by the directivity index data, this area can actually be boosted a bit via EQ and made to sound better (to my ears, at least).

 As stated in the Foreword, this written review is purposely a cliff's notes version.
 For more details about the performance (objectively and subjectively) please watch the YouTube video.
 <br>
 <br>
 <br>